2018 Frequently Asked Questions

 - How do I pick up my tickets?

 Choo choo!
-Our train station will open 90 minutes prior to your departure.
+Our train station will open one hour prior to your departure.
 When you arrive at the station, please step inside to the Will Call Tickets pick up podium.
 Our Ticket Assistant will ask you for your last name, and then hand your tickets to you to board.
 Please keep your confirmation handy- either printed or electronic- in case we have questions about your reservation.
-Sorry, we are not able to give you your tickets prior to this 90 minute window.
+Sorry, we are not able to give you your tickets prior to this one hour window.

 - Can I bring my own food and snacks?